 Founders of the Zetas drug gang learned special forces techniques at Ft.
 Bragg before waging a campaign of carnage.

-More than 29,000 people have been killed in drug-related violence since the government began a military crackdown on criminal gangs in December 2006.
+Mexico is suffering runaway drugs violence, with about 29,000 people being killed in related incidents since Felipe Calderon, the president, began a military crackdown in December 2006.